deeheber/danielle-heberling-dot-xyz/content/blog/get-started-in-cloud/index.md

 I would highly recommend you do not do this and learn to use an infrastructure as code (IaC) tool while building side projects for learning.
 This is much closer to how things will look once you have a job and are working on a team.

 There's lots of arguments across the internet about which one is the best.
 My opinion is to pick one and use it!
-The skills are transferrable across the different IaC tools.
+The skills are transferrable across the different IaC tools from my experience.

 Some commonly used ones with AWS are: